arlk/CurveProximityQueries.jl/README.md

   coeff::SVector{N, SVector{D, T}}
 end
 ```
-Methods to compute the evaluation (as a functor), and arclength upperbound has to be provided (see paper for details).
+Methods to compute the evaluation (as a functor), and arclength upper bound has to be provided (see paper for details).

 Similarly, custom types for obstacles can be created.
 If the obstacles are convex, then only a [support mapping](https://github.com/arlk/ConvexBodyProximityQueries.jl#usage) for the custom type is required.
 However, if the obstacle is not convex then methods to compute the `minimum_distance`, `tolerance_verification`, and `collision_detection` between a point in space and the object must be provided.

-### Custom Obstacle Types